 Text Compare

-Compare two blocks of text and see the differences highlighted line by line.
+Paste two versions of your text and instantly see what's changed, line by line.

 Why Compare Text?